kexiZeroing/kexiZeroing.github.io/src/posts/notes-on-domain-specific-chatgpt.md

 ## GPT and LangChain Chatbot for PDF docs
 [gpt4-pdf-chatbot-langchain](https://github.com/mayooear/gpt4-pdf-chatbot-langchain) uses LangChain and Pinecone to build a chatGPT chatbot for large PDF docs.

-[LangChain](https://hwchase17.github.io/langchainjs/docs/overview) is a framework that makes it easier to build scalable LLM apps and chatbots.
+[LangChain](https://blog.langchain.dev) is a framework that makes it easier to build scalable LLM apps and chatbots.
 For example, An [LLMChain](https://hwchase17.github.io/langchainjs/docs/modules/chains/llm_chain) is the simplest type of chain, and is used widely in other chains, so understanding it is important.
 We can construct an LLMChain which takes user input, formats it with a [PromptTemplate](https://hwchase17.github.io/langchainjs/docs/modules/prompts/prompt_template), and then passes the formatted response to an LLM.

+> - A Comprehensive Guide to LangChain: https://nathankjer.com/introduction-to-langchain
+> - TypeScript version for LangChain: https://blog.langchain.dev/typescript-support

 ```js
 import { OpenAI } from "langchain/llms";